-Capital Projects Fund - A portion of the fund balance is considered nonspendable fund balance.
-The nonspendable portion of the fund balance is intended as an offset to prepaid items totaling \$1,553.
-The remaining portion of fund balance is considered assigned for the purposes of the fund.
+Capital Projects Fund - The entire fund balance of \$315,973 is considered to be assigned for the purposes of the fund.

 The Park District assumes that funds with the highest level of constraint are expended first.
 If restricted or unrestricted funds are available for spending, the restricted funds are spent first.
 If unrestricted funds are available for spending, committed funds are spent first followed by assigned and then unassigned funds.